st-den/purge-my-msg/README.md

 ---
 > ⚠️ **Disclaimer**: make sure the name of the group is right, otherwise you might lose important information.
 ---
-**purge-my-msg** is a Telegram user bot, which deletes all your messages from a chat you were kicked out of.
+**purge-my-msg** is a Telegram user bot, which deletes all your messages from a group.

 Yes, you can "delete for everyone" even if you were kicked.
 No, there's no such option, at least not in official clients.